rajatsingla/blaketidwell.github.io/source/articles/2015-11-13-running-docker-without-breaching-the-hull.html.md

 been silenced, and the deployment configuration uses a dedicated, unprivileged user for managing package installation and starting the relevant app.
 What's more is that it accomplishes this while both leveraging the base Ruby image on Docker Hub and avoiding the overhead of RVM or rbenv.
-All in all, this kind of very particular goal really helped to clarify my understanding of Docker, from permissions all the way to source code copying.
+All in all, this very particular goal really helped to clarify my understanding of Docker, from permissions all the way to source code copying.
 Not least of all, this leaves me feeling a bit more at-ease, knowing that there is one less way to succumb to some as-yet unknown vulnerability in Docker whilst running errant `sudo`